Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general model: costly sequential information acquisition and (ir)reversibility of decisions

 Proposition \ref{prop:constant-2} suggests that, asymptotically, the bandwidth of the exploration region $[\underline{q}, \overline{q}]$ converges to zero as $\lambda \uparrow \infty $ and $ R\downarrow 0$.
-This implies that when the Poisson signal arrives fast enough and when the cost of switching is low, the DM will spend less time acquiring costly information in the first exploratory period, and will make her initial choice comparatively sooner than in the single (irreversible) case.
+This implies that when the Poisson signal arrives fast enough and when the exchange fee is low, the DM spends less time acquiring information in the first exploratory period, and makes her initial choice comparatively sooner than in the irreversible case.